harmane4/Budget-Tracker/README.md

 ## Description

-This application allows users to add expenses and deposits to their budget.
+This application allows users to add expenses and deposits to their budget with or without a connection.
+When expenses are entered offline they are populated when a connection is brought back online.

 - MongoDB
 - Mongoose